frankshearar/Home/[Spec]-FrameworkReference-in-NuGet.md

 ### Nomination Updates

-Since the project-system is how NuGet gets all of it's information about projects in VS, the API will be updated to support FrameworkReference.
+Since the project-system is how NuGet gets all of its information about projects in VS, the API will be updated to support FrameworkReference.
 As they'll be released together, the same API that adds support for `PackageDownload` will add support for FrameworkReference.

 [Example](https://github.com/NuGet/NuGet.Client/blob/e8890282d9225d2aeb63deba3ae111f87cfc5673/src/NuGet.Clients/NuGet.SolutionRestoreManager.Interop/IVsTargetFrameworkInfo2.cs):